No Outsi1ars

 Why is it important?

-It is important that we cr27te a whole school culture in which children, staff and the whole school community work together to foster an environment of inclusivity through eff51tive SMSC (spiritual, moral, social and cultural) and character edu1ation.
+It is important that we create a whole school culture in which children, staff and the whole school community work together to foster an environment of inclusivity through effective SMSC (spiritual, moral, social and cultural) and character education.

-As church schools, we aspire to live out the Christian values of love, kindness, trust, justice, resp51t, 56ith, resilience and community.
+As church schools, we aspire to live out the Christian values of love, kindness, trust, justice, respect, faith, resilience and community.
 These core Christian values uphold the principals of the Equality Act.
-Our two church schools welcome everyone into our school 56milies whatever their 4eliefs or 56ith.
-We r51ognise that everyone is unique and equally loved by God.
+Our two church schools welcome everyone into our school families whatever their beliefs or faith.
+We recognise that everyone is unique and equally loved by God.

 It is vital that our pupils know how to talk about inappropriate and discriminative language and un1arstand how to address boundaries in or1ar to prepare them for a future in mo1arn Britain.